Diggs To Focus On Immigrants Hidden In The Heartland

 Not only will Diggs share some of her stories from Hidden in the Heartland, but she will also open the floor to a discussion about citizenship and legal issues, including the executive actions on immigration that President Barack Obama announced on Nov.
 20, 2014, and the temporary injunction issued by the federal court on Feb.
 16.

-Having grown up in Louisville, Kentucky, Diggs is currently writing a book she is calling Leaving Appalachia: The Other Great Migration.
+Having grown up in Louisville, Kentucky, Diggs is currently writing a book [on Appalachia].
 Diggs said she has been impressed with the closeness of the families, their non-confrontational attitudes and their strong sense of place.
 She is also concerned about discrimination against this invisible minority.

 After earning a bachelor’s degree in French at Case Western Reserve University and translating French, Spanish and German for many years, Diggs earned a Master of Humanities from Wright State University and a doctorate in East Asian Studies from the Union Institute & University in Cincinnati.